Physicist And Iconoclastic Thinker Freeman Dyson Dies At 96

 Dyson permanently joined the Institute for Advanced Study in 1953.
 From his perch there, he pursued many other topics of interest.
 He helped to design an inherently safe nuclear reactor that could be operated "even in the hands of an idiot."
 In 1958, he joined Project Orion, a plan to power a spacecraft with controlled nuclear explosions.

-The spaceship was never built, but Dyson later described it as "the most exciting and in many ways happiest of my scientific life."
-Dijkgraaf says Dyson was probably one of the few people on Earth that felt let down by the 1969 moon landings: "This all looked very disappointing in Freeman's eyes," he says.
+The spaceship was never built, but Dyson later described the project as "the most exciting and in many ways happiest of my scientific life."
+Dijkgraaf says Dyson was probably one of the few people on Earth who felt let down by the 1969 moon landings: "This all looked very disappointing in Freeman's eyes," he says.
 Dyson wanted to go to Saturn with nuclear-fueled rockets. "[He] was kind of envisioning jet planes, and in the end we took a bicycle."

 For all his intellectual achievements, Dyson was regarded as kind and easily approachable.
 "I've never heard him talk down to anyone," Mia Dyson says.
 "Whether you were a blue-collar worker or the U.N. ambassador, you got the same sort of reception from my dad."
 (Though, she adds, he struggled to help his children with their math lessons: "It was just so elementary that he did not know how to explain it.")